 Only two days after her beloved husband of 67 years passed away, "Miss Norma" discovered she had uterine cancer.
-The chances of curing the disease through aggressive chemotherapy were slim, so the 90-year-old decided to skip treatment and hit the open road for one more epic adventure.
+The chances of curing the disease through aggressive chemotherapy were slim, so the 90-year-old Michigan woman decided to skip treatment and hit the open road for one more epic adventure.

-According to Norma's family, reading the book "Being Mortal: Medicine and What Matters in the End" by Dr. Atul Gawande had a huge impact on their decision to embark on this adventure.
+"We've come around to the fact that this isn't even a sad story, at all," her daughter-in-law, Ramie Liddle, told The Washington Post.
+"There's nothing sad about it.
+It is the most graceful way to land.
+It was a soft landing.
+She used up every last ounce of her little body, and lived till the last moment."According to Norma's family, reading the book "Being Mortal: Medicine and What Matters in the End" by Dr. Atul Gawande had a huge impact on their decision to embark on the adventure.
 In an interview with Spiegel, Gawande said his book has changed people's perceptions on end-of-life care –– and also raised a lot of questions for nursing home administrators forced to consider mental well-being as well as health.

 "I think the important question is: Do we want to create a medical institution to keep the old safe, or do we want to create a home?" he said.
 "Why don't we allow people to have cats and dogs when we know it gives them a purpose in life?
 Because it's usually not a caregiver's job to walk the dog when the owner no longer can.
 But shouldn't that be exactly what a nursing home helps you do?
 Make sure you live a good life all the way to the end?"

 Norma's family hopes her story encourages others to deeply consider their own end-of-life choices.